jamesqquick/jamesqquick-site/src/data/posts/18. College vs Bootcamp vs Self-taught/index.md

 > Every company needs some sort of software, and developers are needed to build that software.

-Because of that, peoples across the world are trying to figure out how to break into the industry.
+Because of that, people across the world are trying to figure out how to break into the industry.
 Well, there are three different ways to do just that.

 - get a formal Computer Science degree
 - attend a programming Bootcamp